-Chest - diagonal fold between the anterior auxillary fold and the nipple, taken one inch from the anterior auxillary fold.
+Chest – diagonal fold between the anterior auxiliary fold and the nipple, taken one inch from the anterior auxiliary fold.

 Calf – measure the vertical fold at the medial aspect of the maximal girth with the knee and hip flexed at 90 degrees.

 You should take the measurements once at each site and then repeat the measurements within a few minutes.
 Repeat the above sequence one additional time so a total of three sets of measurements are available.
 At the end of the data collection procedure, you will have made 3 repeat measurements at each of the mime sites.
 For each site, add up the three results and divide them by three to get an average number.

 There are a number of equations that you can use to determine your body fat percentage from the above.
 One method, using all nine measurement sites, is the Parillo Caliper Method.
 It uses the following formula:

 % Body Fat = (Sum of 9 sites x 27) divided by body weight (lbs)

 This is a simple formula that takes into account a large number of sites.
 Its problem, however, is that it does not differentiate between men and women.
 The Jackson and Pollock method, though not using all 9 sites, does differentiate . . .